chitrak7/Books/README.md

     Startd project
 	Second commit:
 		Added the book preview component
 	    Added the preview pane where all books can be seen Third commit:
 		Added the bookservice
-    Easier to call books list or individual book Fourth Commit:
+	    Easier to call books list or individual boo Fourth Commit:
 	    Added Book detail component
 	    Added routing
-    Now we can see all the books and check its detail with smooth routing
+		Now we can see all the books and check its detail
+		Routing is smooth now